Constructing Triangles

 Review key concepts visually

 A triangle with vertices A, B, and C, sides a, b, and c, and angles alpha, beta, and gamma.
-The vertices are labelled counterclockwise.Constructing a triangle ABC with angles 60° and 70°, side c = 6 cm using compass and ruler.
+The vertices are labelled anticlockwise.Constructing a triangle ABC with angles 60° and 70°, side c = 6 cm using compass and ruler.
 The sides and angles are labelled.Constructing a triangle ABC with sides 5 cm and 6 cm, and angle 50°, including labelled diagram.Constructing a triangle ABC with sides a = 7 cm, b = 5 cm, and angle beta = 40°, showing two possible triangles with different angles at vertex C.Constructing triangle ABC with sides 4 cm, 5 cm, and 6 cm using compass and ruler, including labelled angles alpha, beta, and gamma.

 🛎️ Parts of a Triangle Explained